withtyped/withtyped/README.md

 #### Use router in an existing HTTP framework

-One advantage of framework-agonistic is you can progressively to adopt a new stuff.
-With the KoaJS adapter:
+One advantage of framework-agonistic is you can progressively adopt a new stuff.
+E.g., with the KoaJS adapter:

 ```ts
 import { koaAdapter } from '@withtyped/server';